 Plus, we all need more greens.
 It’s just a fact.
 Getting 6-8 servings each day really is hard.
 It’s one reason why I have multiple vegetables at each of my meals.

 This hot spinach side is perfect for a pot-luck, holiday, or as a substantial side to a dinner!
-You can serve it with some grilled chicken or fish and a salad for a filling, nutritious meal.

 The creaminess in this dish comes from cashews and nutritional yeast (a standard vegan cheesy flavor).
 If you aren’t concerned about dairy, don’t worry, this is still amazing, and a great way to get some wonderful nutrients in your body.